tysonmote/splashy/README.markdown

 Splashy
 =======

 Simple distribution-based sampling of arbitrary objects from pools.
 Splashy.
 Pools.
 Get it!?

+Disclaimer: I have a BFA in Art, so I'm convinced there's a far better algorithm than the awful one I came up with.
+Pull request button is thataway.

 ```ruby
 # Initialize with a desired final distribution.